Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Control Barrier Functions for Input Constraints

 \subsection{Variable Control Authority}

-The method in the prior section works best when the left hand side of \eqref{eq:a_max_noise_def} is approximately constant for all $(t,x)\in \mathcal T$.
-For agents with a wide operating range, such as a spacecraft operating at various altitudes, the restriction to $\ddot{h}_w\leq -a_\textrm{max}$ may be overly conservative, or no such $a_\textrm{max}$ may exist.
-On the other hand, in the spacecraft scenario, the gravity of a central attractive body is known to high precision at every altitude.
+{Using the methodology in the prior section, the set $\mathcal{S}_H^\textrm{res}$ only includes states that can be rendered always inside $\mathcal{S}$ by setting $\ddot{h}_w$ equal to a negative constant $-a_\textrm{max}$.} For agents with a wide operating range, such as a spacecraft operating at various altitudes, {this} restriction may {result in an} overly conservative {set $\mathcal{S}_H^\textrm{res}$}, or no such $a_\textrm{max}$ may exist.
+On the other hand, in the spacecraft scenario, {the gravity of a central attractive body is known to high precision at every altitude.
 Similarly, electric/magnetic field strengths, spring force, buoyancy force, and aircraft lift/drag forces are well-characterized across operating ranges.
-Thus, instead of assuming that $\ddot{h}_w$ is upper bounded by a constant as in \eqref{eq:a_max_noise_def}, suppose it is upper bounded by a known function, denoted $\phi$.
+Thus, instead of assuming that $\ddot{h}_w$ is upper bounded by a constant as in \eqref{eq:a_max_noise_def}, suppose it is upper bounded by a known function, denoted $\phi$}.
 This is the idea central to the following theorem.